xrf1213/DemFlex/README.md

-# DEMFlex — MVP Design (Smart Thermostat Only)
+# DemFlex — Smart Thermostat MVP

 This document outlines the initial design and data flow for DEMFlex, a planning tool for utility planners to meet capacity reduction targets using demand response via Smart Thermostats.
 The MVP supports a single technology (Smart Thermostat) and produces program/event parameters plus cost–benefit results.

-## Goal & Scope
-- Objective: Given a capacity reduction target, derive Smart Thermostat demand response parameters (number of events, event length, setpoint change), estimate participants, and compute program cost/benefit.
-- MVP Scope: Smart Thermostat only; heuristic event planning; simple baseline; annualized economics; report best feasible plan.
+DemFlex helps planners identify summer demand response events using smart thermostats, estimate per‑event reduction, and review simple benefits/costs.
+The app is a Streamlit UI with three views: Peaks, Impact, and Economics.

 ## Key Assumptions (MVP)
 - Load data is provided (hourly or 15‑minute) and tagged with calendar info (weekday/season) or can be inferred.